Freddy Mbemba

-Freddy Situmona Mbemba (born 16 December 2002) is a Congolese professional footballer who plays as a winger for French club Guingamp on loan from Belgian club Charleroi.
+Freddy Situmona Mbemba (born 16 December 2002) is a Congolese professional footballer who plays as a winger for Belgian Pro League club Charleroi.

 Career

 Mbemba is a youth product of Drancy, and began his senior career with them in 2021 in the Championnat National 3 making one appearance.
 In the summer of 2022, he transferred to Dunkerque.
 In his debut season with them, he scored 4 goals in 30 matches and helped them come in second to achieve promotion into the Ligue 2.

 On 1 September 2023, Mbemba joined Nîmes on loan.
 He was injured in his first game for Nîmes.

 On 4 July 2025, Mbemba signed a three-year contract with Charleroi in Belgium.
 On 1 September 2025, Mbemba was loaned to Guingamp in Ligue 2 in France.

 Personal life

 Mbemba was born in the DR Congo and moved to France at a young age.